brotandgames/ciao/README.md

 ## Contributing

-We encourage you to contribute to ciao in whatever way you like!
+We encourage you to contribute to this project in whatever way you like!

+Report bugs/feature requests in the [issues](https://github.com/brotandgames/ciao/issues/new/choose) section.

+When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.

 ## Versioning